kaylamalherbe/PatternAnalysis-2025/recognition/CovNetX_s4747715/README.md

 validation loss vs epochs
 ![alt text](images/ValLoss.png)

-The validation during training indicates that the model is overfitting towards The training and validation data, as there is such a large gap between validation accuracy and test accuracy.
-Even with extensive data regulation, additional data augmentation and parameter checking, the overfitting nature remains and therefore could be caused by some data leakage or inconsistency between the train and  test dataset.

-To maximise the output of a given model, a threshold was performed to examine the optimal value.
+To maximise the output of a given model, a threshold was applied to examine the optimal value.

 Thresholding

 ![alt text](images/Threshold.png)

 For this case, the optimal thresholding value was 0.86.
 This indicates there is some lean or bias towards the class 1 (AD), which was confirmed in the confusion matrix.
+With the optimal thresholding, the max test accuracy was achieved.

 ## Evaluation
-The model's best performance wsa 79.155% test accuracy which falls just shy of the 80% target margin, this performance is highly promising and demonstrates the model is likely to be able to meet these requirements, given the right parameters.
+The model's best performance was 79.155% test accuracy which falls just shy of the 80% target margin, this performance is highly promising and demonstrates the model is likely to be able to meet these requirements, given the right parameters.

-Some extensions that could be recommended is using a different learning rate scheduler such as the decaying cosine scheduler used in the published CovNeXt report.
+Some extensions that could be recommended are using a different learning rate scheduler such as the decaying cosine scheduler used in the published CovNeXt report.

-Additionally, the preprocessing and training validation split did not consider that each patient had 20 scans, and therefore, that may have caused some data leakage leading to very high performance in testing leading the gap between validation accuracy and test accuracy.
+Additionally, the preprocessing and training validation split did not consider that each patient had 20 scans, and therefore, there may have been some data leakage between train and validation datasets, leading to very high performance in validation.
+This could explain the gap between validation accuracy and test accuracy.

+The original publication also mentioned the use of Mixup and CutMix during augmentation after the batches were created.
+Adding this may also improve the models overfitting issue.

 ## Usage
 ### Training